 The following sub-area planning efforts are currently underway:

 The New Town Sub-Area is generally defined as the areas along Wadsworth Boulevard and Bypass between the G Line tracks on the north and Interstate 70 on the south.
 The Arvada Marketplace shopping center along 52nd Avenue is also included.

 How To Get Involved

-- Sign up for e-mails related to one or all of the sub-area plan efforts by clicking the link below.
+- Sign up for e-mails related to one or all of the sub-area plan efforts by clicking the green button below.